nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 developers.
 Select the `Developer mode` option.
 This may take a few minutes to finish.

-To get Ubuntu, open the Microsoft Store and search for `Ubuntu`.
+To get Ubuntu, open the Microsoft Store and search for `Ubuntu` (you will need to login to your Microsoft account).
 Select the blue `Get` box.
 After installation is complete, select `Launch`.

-A Ubuntu terminal window will appear and take a few minutes to finish installing.
+An Ubuntu terminal window will appear with this message: `Installing, this may take a few minutes...`.
 Set up a username and password.

 !!! note
     The credentials setup are for using the bash window and need not match the computer logins.